Punk rock: Riot grrrl

 The riot grrrl movement, a significant aspect in the formation of the Third Wave feminist movement, was organized by taking the values and rhetoric of punk and using it to convey feminist messages.

 In 1991, a concert of female-led bands at the International Pop Underground Convention in Olympia, Washington, heralded the emerging riot grrrl phenomenon.
 Billed as "Love Rock Revolution Girl Style Now", the concert's lineup included Bikini Kill, Bratmobile, Heavens to Betsy, L7, and Mecca Normal.
 The riot grrrl movement foregrounded feminist concerns and progressive politics in general; the DIY ethic and fanzines were also central elements of the scene.
 This movement relied on media and technology to spread their ideas and messages, creating a cultural-technological space for feminism to voice their concerns.
 They embodied the punk perspective, taking the anger and emotions and creating a separate culture from it.
 With riot grrrl, they were grounded in girl punk past but also rooted in modern feminism.
 Tammy Rae Carbund, from Mr. Lady Records, explains that without riot grrrl bands, "[women] would have all starved to death culturally."

 Singer-guitarists Corin Tucker of Heavens to Betsy and Carrie Brownstein of Excuse 17, bands active in both the queercore and riot grrrl scenes, cofounded the indie/punk band Sleater-Kinney in 1994.
 Bikini Kill's lead singer, Kathleen Hanna, the iconic figure of riot grrrl, moved on to form the art punk group Le Tigre in 1998.

-Punk revival and mainstream success
+Pop-punk and mainstream success

 Green Day frontman Billie Joe Armstrong, with bassist Mike Dirnt to the right.
 Green Day is credited with reviving mainstream interest in punk rock in the United States.